rsvim/rsvim.github.io/docs/manual/command_line_interface/initialization.md

 ### `$HOME/.rsvim`

-Finally Rsvim tries to detect:
+Then Rsvim tries to detect:

-1. Whether `$XDG_CONFIG_HOME/rsvim` exists as a directory path in file system.
+1. Whether `$HOME/.rsvim` exists as a directory path in file system.
 2. Whether a `rsvim.{js,ts}` file exists in the directory.

+### `.rsvim.{js,ts}`

+Finally, if all above locations failed, Rsvim tries to detect:

+1. Whether a `$HOME/.rsvim.{js,ts}` file exists.

+If it exists, Rsvim will use it as configuration entry, use `$HOME/.rsvim` as configuration home, and create a new directory if `$HOME/.rsvim` doesn't exist.